pooyanjamshidi/pooyanjamshidi.github.io/index.md

     </tr>
     <tr>
         <td> <span class="label success">01/10/22</span></td>
         <td> I am honored and humbled to be among the recipient of <a href="https://www.sc.edu/about/offices_and_divisions/research/news_and_pubs/news/2022/2022_Breakthrough_Awards_Announcement.php">UofSC's 2022 <strong>Breakthrough Stars Award</strong></a>.
-I owe this recognition to so many people, including brilliant graduate students and postdocs at AISys, my colleagues at UofSC, my collaborators around the globe, and my dear family without their support none of these was even imaginable.
+I owe this recognition to so many people, including brilliant graduate students and postdocs at AISys, my colleagues at UofSC, my collaborators around the globe, and my dear family without their support none of these were even imaginable.
         </td>
     </tr>